AMWA-TV/bcp-008-01/docs/Overview.md

 * When a receiver activation occurs
 * When a client invokes the `ResetSynchronizationSourceChanges` method

-Devices MUST be compliant with the monitoring model even when they do not use external synchronization.
-In such cases they MUST:
+When devices do not use external synchronization they MUST:

 * Implement the synchronizationSourceId property and set its value to `internal`
 * Implement the synchronizationSourceChanges property and set its value to 0